Understanding Bugs in Modern Agentic Frameworks: A Study of Symptoms, Root Causes, and Triggering Conditions: RQ1: Symptoms

-Compared to the baseline study~\cite{xue2025llmbugstudy}, we identify four isolated symptoms in modern agentic frameworks. \textbf{Build Failure} now appears distinct from runtime crashes, reflecting growing prevalence of initialization failures in dependency-heavy agentic stacks, whereas the baseline study subsumes import errors under the ``Crash'' symptom. \textbf{Unexpected Execution Sequence}, \textbf{User Configuration Ignored}, and \textbf{Incomplete/Incorrect Trace} are unique to modern frameworks, capturing failures in multi-agent orchestration, configuration enforcement, and trace recording (concerns that were absent or conflated with application-layer issues in earlier frameworks).
-These findings indicate a critical gap: existing test oracles are insufficient for validating execution paths, configuration effects, and trace integrity in modern agentic systems, motivating the need for specialized testing support at the framework level.
+Compared to the baseline study~\cite{xue2025llmbugstudy}, we identify four isolated symptoms in modern agentic frameworks.
+Import errors, which the baseline study primarily links to crashes as root causes, are treated as symptoms of \textbf{Initialization Failure}.
+These account for 7.3\% of all bugs in our dataset, compared to 3.5\% in the baseline study, indicating a higher prevalence of dependency and environment setup issues in agentic frameworks. \textbf{Unexpected Execution Sequence}, \textbf{User Configuration Ignored}, and \textbf{Incomplete/Incorrect Trace} are newly identified in modern frameworks, capturing failures in multi-agent orchestration, configuration enforcement, and trace recording (concerns that were absent or conflated with application-layer issues in earlier frameworks).
+These symptoms are treated as distinct categories (rather than refinements of the broader incorrect-functionality category as in~\cite{xue2025llmbugstudy}) because they capture failures in the execution process rather than the final output, representing concerns that were absent in earlier framework studies.
+These findings reveal gaps in validating execution paths, configuration effects, and trace integrity in modern agentic systems.